adhityamurali/Simple-Chat-App-MEAN/README.md

 # MEAN Chat App

 > A small chat application built using the **MEAN** stack
-> Warning: this project was built a few years back so it uses old versions of libraries and does not guarantee security.
-Also it might not follow current best practices 🤔

-- Feel free to try the live demo at http://petrub.com/chat-app
+- Feel free to try the live demo at https://ancient-chamber-06541.herokuapp.com/

 # Features